Morgan Stanley sues former adviser, claims he falsified records

-NEW YORK, Nov 1 (Reuters) - Morgan Stanley’s wealth management division sued former financial adviser Denis O‘Brien on Thursday, claiming that he falsified 206 client telephone numbers just before leaving the firm.
+NEW YORK (Reuters) - Morgan Stanley’s (MS.N) wealth management division sued former financial adviser Denis O‘Brien on Thursday, claiming that he falsified 206 client telephone numbers just before leaving the firm.

 O‘Brien could not be reached for comment.